Our Deities

 Festivals:

-Ganesh Chaturthi, Sankasti Chaturthi
+Ganesh Chaturthi, Sankasti Ganapathi Yaga

 Special Days:

-Every Wednesday, Sankasti Chaturthi
+Every Wednesday, Sankashti Chaturthi

 Shri Balasubrahmanya

-To the left of Adishakthi Amma, lies a dedicated sanctum for Lord Balasubrahamanya.
+To the left of Adishakthi Amma, lies a dedicated sanctum for Lord Balasubrahmanya.
 Balasubrahmanya is worshipped to awaken inner bravery, clarity, learning, and moral strength, especially in children and students.
 His presence nurtures enthusiasm, sharp intellect, and a joyful sense of purpose, guiding devotees to face life's challenges with confidence and childlike sincerity.

 Festivals: